Danko-Lab/dREG/README.md

 dREG takes bigWig files with double strands as the input.
 The bigWig files should follow 3 rules:

-1) Each read is mapped at 5’ or 3’ position (point mode) , not mapped to a continuous region starting from 5’ or 3’.
+1) Each read is mapped at 5’ (GRO-seq) or 3’ (PRO-seq) position (point mode) , not mapped to a continuous region starting from 5’ or 3’.
 This is different with the software Tfit.

-2) Positive values in plus strand and negative values in minus strand
+2) Only positive values or only negative values in each strand, no mixture.

 3) No normalization